NixOS/nixpkgs/doc/using/overrides.chapter.md

 The argument `previousAttrs` is conventionally used to refer to the attr set originally passed to `stdenv.mkDerivation`.

-The argument `finalAttrs` refers to the final attributes passed to `mkDerivation`, plus the `public` attribute which is the result of `mkDerivation` — the derivation or package.
+The argument `finalAttrs` refers to the final attributes passed to `mkDerivation`, plus the `finalPackage` attribute which is equal to the result of `mkDerivation` or subsequent `overrideAttrs` calls.

 If only a one-argument function is written, the argument has the meaning of `previousAttrs`.